hvad/ansible-centreon/README.md

 - Requires Ansible 2.2 or newer
 - Expects CentOS/RHEL 6.x hosts

-These playbooks were tested on CentOS 6.x so we recommend that you use CentOS or RHEL to test these modules.
+These playbooks were tested on CentOS 6.x so we suggest CentOs or RHEL systems usage for module testing.

-These playbooks can deploy a simple all-in-one Centreon server or a distributed infrastructure with on Central, many Pollers and a dedicated Db server.
-The inventory file 'hosts' defines the nodes in which the stacks should be configured.
+These playbooks can deploy a simple all-in-one Centreon server or a distributed infrastructure with one Central, many Pollers and a dedicated Db server.
+Inventory file 'hosts' defines nodes in which the stacks have to be configured.

         [central]
         central